Passage time from four to two blocks of opinions in the voter model and walks in the quarter plane: Exact distribution of the hitting times of both axes

-where $Q$ is the following polynomial, depending only on the walk's transition probabilities~:
+where $K(x,y;z)$ is the following polynomial---called the kernel of the walk---, depending only on the walk's transition probabilities:

-For $z=0$, Equation~(\ref{functional_equation}) simply becomes $\mathbb{P}_{(x_{0},y_{0})}[ (X(0),Y(0))=(x_{0},y_{0}) ]=1$.
-For $z=1$, it becomes a functional equation between the Green functions generating function and the absorption probabilities generating functions, studied in~\cite{KR} in the case of random walks with a positive drift.
-For the proof of~(\ref{functional_equation}), we exactly use the same arguments as in Subsection~2.1 of~\cite{Ras}.
+For $z=0$, Equation \eqref{v-functional_equation} simply becomes ${\bf P}_{(i_{0},j_{0})}[ (X(0),Y(0))=(i_{0},j_{0}) ]=1$.
+For $z=1$, it becomes a functional equation between the Green functions generating function and the absorption probabilities generating functions; the latter is studied in \cite{KR,KRSp4,thesis}.
+For the proof of \eqref{v-functional_equation}, we exactly use the same arguments as in \cite[Chapter F]{thesis}.

-We will now study the algebraic curve $Q(x,y,z)=0$, $Q$ being defined in~(\ref{def_Q}).
-For this we start by remarking that $Q$ can be written alternatively
+We now study the set of the zeros of the kernel $K(x,y;z)$ defined in \eqref{v-def_Q}.
+For this we start by remarking that it can be written alternatively